 The Third Answer Set Programming Competition - 2011 [1] (ASPCOMP) included a Model and Solve track.
 Within this track the teams were free to choose a specific declarative solver and modeling technique for each problem.
-Answer set programming (ASP) solvers were of primary focus.

-Today, there are a number of well-established ASP solvers such as CLASP [5], DLV [7], and cutting-edge solvers based on constraint and incremental ASP (resp., CASP, IASP), such as EZCSP [3] and ICLINGO [4].
+Answer set programming (ASP) solvers were the primary focus.
+Nowadays, there are a number of well-established ASP solvers such as CLASP [6], DLV [8], and cutting-edge solvers based on constraint and incremental ASP (resp., CASP, IASP), such as EZCSP [3] and ICLINGO [5].
 Well-established solvers are robust and their use relies on a well-understood programming methodology.
 On the other hand, in some circumstances the encodings for these systems have scalability issues.
-The extensions of ASP implemented by the solvers for CASP and IASP aim to overcome some of these issues.
+The extensions of ASP implemented by the solvers for CASP and IASP aim at overcoming some of these issues.
 However, today there is no specific methodology for the formalization of knowledge with such new tools, or even for the selection of a suitable tool given the features of a domain.

-In this paper we describe how, out of concerns for the scalability of our encodings, we used CASP and IASP tools to tackle four challenging ASPCOMP benchmarks (Weight-Assignment, Reverse-Folding, Hydraulic-System-Planning, and Airport-Pickup).
-We hope that the discussion will be instrumental in outlining the principles we followed, providing a first step towards a general methodology for the use of advanced ASP tools.
+In this paper we describe how we used CASP and IASP tools to tackle four challenging ASPCOMP benchmarks (Weight-Assignment, Reverse-Folding, Hydraulic-System-Planning, and Airport-Pickup).
+Throughout our description, we provide methodological considerations, both from the perspective of tool selection and of knowledge representation.
+Although the discussion in this paper is still oriented towards the specific problems we solved, we view this effort as a first, necessary step towards a general methodology for the use of advanced ASP tools.